CyberTrainingExercise/Starcom/README.md

 ![System Diagram](system_diagram.drawio.png)

 1. Install Docker, Docker-Compose, and Python3 on the Admin PC.
+1. Install Kali and verify `dirb`, `john`, and `nmap` commands work.
 1. Run `docker-compose up -d --build`
     - You should get all 4 containers with a green `done`
 1. Run the Starcom UI
-    - Verify that all the status's are `ok`
+    - Verify that all the status's on the UI are `ok`
-1. Gather IP addresses
-1. Load them onto the encrypted zip file `zip -e secret_files.zip file1.txt`
+    - Run `docker-compose down` and wait for Docker to take the containers down
+    - Verify that all the statu's on the UI are `offline`

-### Onsite Setup
+## Onsite Setup

 1. Turn on the Admin PC
 1. Run `docker-compose up -d`
-1. Gather IP addresses
+1. Gather IP address of the Admin PC
+    - Since this isn't a static IP (unless you own the network and can assign it), it *could* change.
+This is unlikely and based on the network's DHCP server.
+But be prepared if the IP address does not work to give the cadets the new IP if they need it.
-1. Load them onto the encrypted zip file `zip -e secret_files.zip file1.txt`
+1. Load it onto the encrypted zip file `zip -e secret_files.zip file1.txt`
+1. Load the encrypted zip file onto the USB
 1. Verify code is on Python machine with Python/VSCode
 1. Verify FTP client can connect to sat1
     - Run the code and try to send a file